Greenlaw Hall 226, CB #3520

 B.A.
 History, Columbia University, 2001.

-Seth Kotch, assistant professor of digital humanities in the Department of American Studies, conducts research at the intersections of a number of fields and disciplines, most prominently modern American history (specifically the social and cultural history of criminal justice), digital humanities, and oral history.
+Seth Kotch, assistant professor of digital humanities in the Department of American Studies, conducts research in modern American history (specifically the social and cultural history of criminal justice), digital humanities, and oral history.

-His digital projects include “Playback Station,” a public-facing interactive sound curation project funded by the National Endowment for the Humanities that shares and contextualizes historic radio broadcasts; “Locating Lynching,” a student-driven project exploring lynching and its victims in North Carolina; and “Mapping the Long Women’s Movement,” an experiment in empowering researchers to explore oral histories in new ways.
+His digital projects include “A Red Record,” a student-driven project exploring lynching and its victims in the American South, and “Mapping the Long Women’s Movement,” an experiment in empowering researchers to explore oral histories in new ways.

 He served as Co-Principal Investigator of “Media and the Movement,” a project sponsored by the National Endowment for the Humanities that seeks to understand the role of journalists and the media in the civil rights movement during and after the 1960s and Digital Civil Rights Radio, which is digitizing and curating historic radio recordings.
 He served as PI and Project Supervisor on the Civil Rights History Project, a nationwide oral history research endeavor administered by the Smithsonian’s National Museum of African American History and Culture and the American Folklife Center in the Library of Congress.